mjiggidy/pybinhistory/README.md

 log = BinLog.from_path("/path/to/bin.log")
 ```

 Or, you can pass a text stream directly with the class method `BinLog.from_path()`.
-This can be helpful if you're dealing with a weird text encoding, or outputting to something other than a typical file.
+This can be helpful if you're dealing with a weird text encoding, or using something other than a typical file on disk.

 ```python
 from binlog import BinLog
 with open("/path/to/bin.log", encoding="mac_roman", errors="replace") as log_handle:
   log = BinLog.from_stream(log_handle)
 ```

+>[!NOTE]
+>Unless specified by `BinLog.from_stream(encoding="somethin_else")`, `binhistory` classes assume all `.log` files are UTF-8.
+>
+>In testing, this has worked quite well except for a single instance of a `mac_roman` character from an ancient Avid project.

 ### Writing Bin Logs